Michael Ruse

 Michael Escott Ruse (21 June 1940 – 1 November 2024) was a British-born Canadian philosopher of science who specialised in the philosophy of biology and worked on the relationship between science and religion, the creation–evolution controversy, and the demarcation problem within science.
-Ruse began his career teaching at The University of Guelph and spent many years at Florida State University.
+Ruse began his career teaching at the University of Guelph and spent many years at Florida State University.

 Early life and career

 Ruse was born in Birmingham, England, attending Bootham School, York.
-He took his undergraduate degree at the University of Bristol (1962), his master's degree at McMaster University, Hamilton, Ontario (1964), and Ph.D. at the University of Bristol (1970).
+He received an undergraduate degree from the University of Bristol (1962), his master's degree at McMaster University, Hamilton, Ontario (1964), and a Ph.D. from the University of Bristol (1970).

 Ruse taught at the University of Guelph in Ontario, Canada for 35 years.
 Since his retirement from Guelph, he had taught at Florida State University and was the Lucyle T. Werkmeister Professor of Philosophy (2000–20??).
 In 1986, he was elected as a Fellow of both the Royal Society of Canada and the American Association for the Advancement of Science.
 He received honorary doctorates from the University of Bergen, Norway (1990), McMaster University, Ontario, Canada (2003) and the University of New Brunswick, Fredericton, New Brunswick, Canada (2007).
 In September 2014 he was made an Honorary Doctor of Science by University College London.

 Ruse was a key witness for the plaintiff in the 1981 test case (McLean v.
 Arkansas) of the state law permitting the teaching of "creation science" in the Arkansas school system.
 The federal judge ruled that the state law was unconstitutional.

 His 1996 book on the idea of progress in biology (orthogenesis), Monad to Man, had a mixed reception from other philosophers of biology.

 Peter J. Bowler described it as an important and controversial book on the status of evolutionism.